neondatabase/website/content/docs/guides/partner-billing.md

 - `branch_logical_size_limit` (MiB)
 - `branch_logical_size_limit_bytes`(Bytes)

 These limits are not directly configurable.
 The Neon Free Plan branch size limit is 512 MiB (0.5 GiB).
 The Launch, Scale, and Business plans support any data size but have a "failsafe" logical data size limit of 200 GiB to prevent runaway branch size growth due to possible issues with your application.
-If you require larger limits, you can request it from Neon via your Partners contact at Neon.
+If you require larger limits, you can request it via your Partner contact at Neon.

 The Neon Free Plan logical data size limit is approximately 512 MiB: